CortesJoan/WebPortfolio/_portfolios/discord-bot-RSS.md

 ## Hosting

-FigurasBot is hosted on Render, a cloud platform for running web services and applications.
+RssDiscordBot is hosted on Render, a cloud platform for running web services and applications.
 Render provides a reliable and scalable environment for hosting the bot, ensuring its continuous operation and availability.

 ## The bot working